StanfordAHA/aha_tutorial/docker.md

 ## MacOS and Windows 10

-The <a href=https://esp.cs.columbia.edu/tutorials/isca2024/docker/>ESP tutorial</a> has instructions for starting a container on MacOS and Windows, but most of the compexity seems to involve communicating with an X server, which we don't do.
+The [ESP tutorial](https://esp.cs.columbia.edu/tutorials/isca2024/docker/) has instructions for starting a container on MacOS and Windows, but most of the compexity seems to involve communicating with an X server, which we don't do.
 For our purposes, you should probably be able to use the same Linux `docker run` command as shown above, in a command or powershell window.

 # Useful Docker commands
 ```